GaelRigaud/BeamHardening-Correction/README.md

 The code here implements the results from
 * G. Rigaud, "On Analytical Solutions to Beam-Hardening", Sensing and Imaging, 2017, 18:5, 17pp

+The implementation of CT-data as well as the reconstruction techniques, in MyLibrary, corresponds to the repository <a href="https://github.com/GaelRigaud/XRay-Transform">GaelRigaud/XRay-Transform</a>.
+See this repository for further informations.

 ## Beam-hardening

 ### Monochromatic source